 One Last Note –

 I realize that most of these suggestions are based on the assumption that the freelancer is hardworking and actually wants the job.
 I know there are times when this is not the case.
 I’ve worked with creatives that made me think, “why are you even in this field if you hate the work and don’t care about doing a good job?”
 So I understand that those situations happen as well.
 For issues like these, I would again suggest having a contract in place to avoid issues of underperformance or late/no delivery.

 If it helps you to see my other post on Revisions for Creatives, check it out here: https://mellamusic.com/creative-revisions/ I recommend reading both because sometimes it’s helpful to see both sides!

-If you have any suggestions I’ve missed, please let me know!
+Are there any tips I’ve missed?
+Please let me know!
 Best of luck to you with your creative project.